 A Breeding Objective is a statement or plan about how genetic progress will be achieved by the breeder.
 It calls for a long-term commitment on the part of the breeder, requiring several generations of cumulative results in order to truly realize genetic progress.
 At Lukefahr Ranch the breeding objective is: To maintain a breeding herd of polled, slick and light-colored STAR cattle of appropriate tropical genetics for the region and where selection is applied to promote high fertility and survival in a low input system.
 The herd is already polled, most are slick, but it will take a few more years before most cattle are light-colored.
 Slick and light-colored coats are simply inherited traits that relate to genetic adaptation to (sub)tropical environments.
 Of course, there are also the more important, so-called quantitative traits that are affected by many genes that relate to aspects of tropical adaptation.
-Traits include physiological maturity, high summer fertility, fattening ability on grass, grazing behavior, and maintenance of body condition.
+Traits include physiological maturity, high summer fertility, fattening ability on grass, grazing behavior, maintenance of body condition, and longevity.

 This page will first address how selection is being applied to instill tropical genetic breeding into the herd to promote fertility and survival.
 And lastly how selection is being achieved for the three simple inherited traits: polled, slick, and white.